tigerment/tigerment/README.md

 - 👋 Hi, I’m @tigerment
 - 👀 I’m interested in ...programming.
 - 🌱 I’m currently learning ...Javascript,Php.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Github,Google,Facebook.
-- 📫 How to reach me ...
+- 📫 How to reach me ...Facebook:Tigerment,YouTube:mentiger.

 <!---
 tigerment/tigerment is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.